- Len Wiseman

 Given McClane’s traditional foul-mouthed taunting of terrorists via walkie-talkie or telephone, when he finds his daughter has been kidnapped by Gabriel’s gang and not one “fuck” or derivation thereof is uttered, we realize something has changed in McClane.
 Whatever caused that change is unexplained in the script.
 Maybe he found religion.
 Maybe he’s out of change for the swear jar.
 Whatever the reason, Willis downplays McClane’s energy.
 Perhaps it can be explained by McClane’s old age or perhaps by Willis’s.
 Sadly, even with an unrated DVD reincorporating any cut F-words, Live Free or Die Hard would still lack the same McClane-isms as the original and With a Vengeance.

-Furthermore, the film’s lacking claustrophobic scheme isn’t with what we know as Die Hard-esque; but if you think about it, none since the first in this series have really embraced the man-alone-against-terrorists-in-confined-space plotline.
+Furthermore, the film’s lacking claustrophobic scheme isn’t what we know as Die Hard-esque; but if you think about it, none since the first in this series have really embraced the man-alone-against-terrorists-in-confined-space plotline.
 Die Hard 2 gave McClane an entire airport from which he could walk away at any time.
 With a Vengeance gave McClane all of New York City to search for Simon’s ticking time bomb.
-Live Free or Die Hard has McClane traveling all around the East coast, and this expansive terrain is never fully outlined.
+Live Free or Die Hard has McClane traveling all around the East Coast, and this expansive terrain is never fully outlined.
 Claustrophobia only appears as a concept, such as it did in With a Vengeance—except here, it’s more abstract.
 There’s no digital timer to heighten our suspense.
 McClane is limited not by a physical infrastructure such as Nakatomi Plaza or by the limited time and lack of transportation in With a Vengeance but by the lack of technology resulting from the firesale.
 Unable to use cell phones and exposed by cameras connected to computers, McClane has nowhere to hide from Gabriel’s cyber thugs.